Does your chatbot sound like a robot?

 3. Give your chatbot some personality.

 What’s the first thing human agents do when they start a new chat?
 They introduce themselves!
 Your chatbot should do the same.
-On the first message, have your chatbot introduce themselves, say they’re a chatbot/virtual assistant/virtual agent/etc, and ask how they can help.
+On the first message, have your chatbot introduce itself, say they’re a chatbot/virtual assistant/virtual agent/etc, and ask how they can help.

 Beyond introductions, include some casual language in your chatbot’s script.
 Instead of “What’s your question?” say, “How can I help you today?”